 You get a ‘creep’ vibe from someone.
 The looks up and down or suggestive comments.
 Ick!

 How to Deal With Unwanted Sexual Advances

-Theresa Byrne and I are the co-creators of the Boundaries for Beautiful Relationships program coming to you in March, and this is the fifth video in our prelaunch series of boundary challenges.
+Theresa Byrne and I are the co-creators of the Boundaries for Beautiful Relationships Course, which will be coming back soon.
+This is one of the videos in our series on boundary challenges.

 With the #MeToo Movement, there’s been a lot more messaging in the news and social media about women who faced unwanted sexual attention or advances in a personal or professional setting.

 I love that women are finally feeling heard and empowered to step up and say “this is what happened to me, and it’s not OK!”

 Theresa researched and studied many of these events to look at the patterns of predators.
 She shares what she learned in this video, and it’s fascinating.